PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 state scope, direct arguments, adjacent calls, dependencies, public API, or TensorFlow behavior.
 Keep the target unconsumed, validate sequentially, commit, and push only; do not create, reopen, or update a pull request.

+## Late dequant/unary fan-out result implementation checkpoint

+`run_late_dequant_unary_fanout()` now returns the ordered three-child tuple already created by `run_recovery_invocations()`.
+The lowerer helper returns the same `Tuple[Dict[str, int], ...]`, and the sole direct call retains it as `_late_dequant_unary_fanout_results`.

+The target remains unconsumed and observation-only.
+Child callbacks and fixed schemas, child order, one shared `ModelIRPassStateScope`, exact shared context, zero-argument helper use, retained dequant-HardSigmoid predecessor, raw swish- transpose successor, dependencies, public API, and TensorFlow behavior are unchanged.
+Existing structural contracts were updated in the same change, and no intermediate test failure occurred.

+Implementation validation completed sequentially under `uv`:

+- dedicated result contract: `2 passed in 0.62s`
+- child owners, orchestration, direct neighbors, shared context, architecture, and pass-efficiency coverage: `377 passed in 21.25s`
+- 97 branch-changed test files: `1639 passed in 31.71s`
+- targeted Ruff, Python bytecode compilation, and whitespace validation: passed

+These checks do not claim a new model-corpus run.
+At resume, inventory the next small discarded-result boundary before modifying production code.
+Commit and push only; do not create, reopen, or update a pull request.